PEAR Model – People, Environment, Asset, Reputation

 Example:

-A toxic gas release lighter than air and vented high could impact Environment (pollution) and Reputation (public image).
+A toxic gas release lighter than air and vented high could impact the Environment (pollution) and Reputation (public image).
 But not People or Assets.

-See also: LOPA, calibrated risk matrix
+See Also: LOPA, calibrated risk matrix

 Cited Source: